-Candidates for the M.A. degree in English are required to establish proficiency in a reading knowledge of a foreign language.
-Alternatively, some emphases allow M.A. students the choice of satisfying the requirement by taking 6 additional credits of graduate work in the major beyond the minimum total credits.
+Candidates for the M.A. degree in English are required to certify their proficiency in a reading knowledge of a foreign language.
+Some emphases allow the requirement to be satisfied with 6 additional credits of graduate work in the major beyond the minimum total credits.

 Ordinarily, students fulfill the requirement by establishing proficiency in one of the following languages:

 A language not on this list may be chosen by students who can show its relevance to their degree programs.

 A computer programming language may be used to waive language requirement for emphases that allow it.
 (True programming languages are acceptable; mark-up languages such as HTML and Cascading Style Sheets are not.
 The Graduate Committee must approve the particular language being proposed.)

 Graduate students may establish proficiency in a foreign language in one of the following ways: